-Microsoft makes a strong case for Total Cost of Ownership (TCO) when taking into account the innate extensibility of the technology (integration with other products and augmentation of the technology) as well as the much larger market of qualified partners and venders to support deployment.
+Microsoft makes a strong case for total cost of ownership (TCO) when taking into account the innate extensibility of the technology (its augmentation and integration with other products) as well as the much larger market of qualified partners and vendors to support deployment.
 The Microsoft partner program is a proven model for effectively screening people and approaches to determine their ability to support a wide variety of business requirements worldwide.
-Arguably, competing products carry a higher price tag of consulting and training, as well as maintenance fees and support costs when compared to Microsoft.
+Arguably, competing products carry a higher price tag of consulting and training as well as maintenance fees and support costs when compared to Microsoft.
 That being said, Microsoft’s Project 2010 technology does not support itself.
-So, like all other PPM technologies, there is still a requirement for ongoing technology and business user support and maintenance.
-The question becomes, “Which solution provides the most scalability to bring the quickest ROI now and with future growth?”
+As with all PPM technologies, there is still a requirement for ongoing technology and business user support and maintenance.
+The question becomes: Which solution provides the most scalability to bring the quickest ROI now and with future growth?

-3. Transition from guesstimates to project intelligence.
-The common practice of organizations worldwide is to make high level assumptions or to analyze and make determinations of project status or health as well as look-ahead(s) based on resource planning systems or ad-hoc processes.
-Many organizations will compare the efforts of their resources (amount of work specific to a task) and assign a monetary value to the results.
+Transition from guesstimates to project intelligence.
+Organizations worldwide tend to make high-level assumptions or to analyze and make determinations of project status or health as well as look-ahead(s) based on resource planning systems or ad hoc processes.
+Many organizations compare the efforts of their resources (amount of work specific to a task) and assign a monetary value to the results.
 As a result, fiscal planning and corporate financial auditing involves both art and science to summarize the organization’s financial status.

-Although there are several highly complex, comprehensive tools and methodologies to estimate the financial health of organizations, there still is analysis involved.
-Without incorporating the scheduling or time-phased information from a project tracking or PPM system, these financial forecasting modules are still a best guess.
+There exist several highly complex, comprehensive tools and methodologies to estimate the financial health of organizations; nevertheless, analysis still is involved.
+Without incorporating the scheduling or timephased information from a project tracking or PPM system, these financial forecasting modules still just provide best guesses.

-Essentially, if an organization is planning a fixed number of strategic objectives and looking at forecasting requirements like costs and resources, then a time–phased estimate is also be required.
+Essentially, if an organization is planning a fixed number of strategic objectives and looking at forecasting requirements such as costs and resources, a time-phased estimate is also required.

-It really comes down to if-then situations.
-Decision makers need to identify key events or work packages, assign constraints to those events and packages, and then create relationships between them.
-This ability to integrate strategic plans from a portfolio or ERP system to a PPM system is becoming more essential; it is the inflection point for organizations to transition from coming up with strong guesses and estimates to a more quantitative project-based intelligence that can be updated, tracked and adjusted throughout the project and program lifecycles.
+The ability to optimize and automate the PPM system, especially around financial or work metrics and processes, [AU: should this be part of list?
+Specify what “it” refers to] really comes down to if-then situations.
+Decision makers need to identify key events or work packages, assign constraints to those events and packages, then create relationships between them.
+This ability to integrate strategic plans from a portfolio or ERP system to a PPM system is becoming more essential; it is the inflection point for organizations to transition from coming up with strong guesses and estimates to a more quantitative project-based intelligence that can be updated, tracked, and adjusted throughout project and program lifecycles.

-Over time (fiscal year over year), organizations will be able to compare actual historical results, or incorporate this data into forecasts.
+Over time (fiscal year over year), organizations will be able to compare actual historical results or incorporate these data into forecasts.

 The analysis, selection, and adoption of PPM technology requires multiple levels of commitment.
-This is not to suggest that it is an all or nothing situation.
+This is not to suggest that commitment is an all-or nothing situation.
+Think about any enterprise system or a centralization of doing work a specific way.
 Classic scenarios show there are those who will embrace change and those who will resist it.
-Although those archetypes still exist, it is less of a fundamental criterion for an organization instigating massive change to alter the hearts and minds of the naysayers or coddle and protect the supporters.
-Project 2010 and its collaborative capabilities now allow for virtually every role-based profile to be able to adopt, understand and utilize the technology as it was meant to function.
+Although those archetypes still exist, it is not critical for an organization to alter the hearts and minds of the naysayers or protect the supporters.
+It is important to understand that a successful implementation of Project 2010 will require training, change management and involving stakeholders, showcasing the strategic benefit to each stakeholder group.
+[AU: edited to simplify; however, it’s not clear how this fits into the discussion.
+It seems more like an editorial aside in this context.
+Elaborate, or delete entirely?]Project 2010 and its collaborative capabilities allow for virtually every role-based profile to adopt, understand, and utilize the technology as it was meant to function.